 The only standard I am aware of is to hold detainees for no longer than 14 days.
 OK - but it often takes longer than that to conduct exploitation of the site they were detained at; it takes longer than that for an effective interrogation series; it takes longer than that to collate and pit detainees against each other.
-This is all true, especially given that the conditions we put those dynamic each other.
-This is an if de, especially given that the conditions we put these guys in is in compliance with Western norms.
-The risk we run, in reacting to the expressed concerns of the local government by changing the way we do business, rather than changing their perceptions, is we will be less effective in exploiting. we absolutely comply with humane standards of treatment, we are edging towards juridicial rules of evidence as opposed to military detention; and now we are on the verge or changing our operations to mollify the local government, who are possibly responding to a well-conveived IO campaign from somewhere else.
-I think, before we change too much, that we should define the problem more clearly. in the endeding and the problem more clearly.
+This is all true, especially given that the conditions we put these guys in is in compliance with Western norms.
+The risk we run, in reacting to the expressed concerns of the local government by changing the way we do business, rather than changing their perceptions, is we will be less effective in exploiting.
+We absolutely comply with humane standards of treatment; we are edging towards juridicial rules of evidence as opposed to military detention; and now we are on the verge of changing our operations to mollify the local government, who are possibly responding to a well-conveived IO campaign from somewhere else.
+I think, before we change too much, that we should define the problem more clearly.